-- •To know that complimentary colours are colours opposite each other on the colour wheel. - •To know that a landscape image depicts a natural scene, sometimes including manmade structures. - •To know how to hatch. - •To know how to draw simple forms of people. - •To recognise the work and style of L.S Lowry.
+- •To know that complimentary colours are colours opposite each other on the colour wheel. - •To know that a landscape image depicts a natural scene, sometimes including manmade structures. - •To know how to hatch. - •To know how to draw simple forms of people. - •To know the work of L.S Lowry. - •To explain the style of L.S Lowry.